-The costs of providing the program and support services have been reported on a functional basis in Note 15.
+The costs of providing the program and support services have been reported on a functional basis in Note 14.
 Costs are allocated between the various program and support services on an actual basis, where available, or based upon reasonable methods.
 Expenses that are allocated include depreciation, amortization, interest, and insurance, which are allocated on a square-footage basis, as well as salaries and benefits, which are allocated on the basis of estimates of time and effort.
 Although the methods of allocation used are considered appropriate, other methods could be used that would produce different amounts.

-Upcoming Accounting Pronouncement
+New Accounting Pronouncement

 In June 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments.
 The ASU includes changes to the accounting and measurement of financial assets, including the Community's accounts receivable, by requiring the Community to recognize an allowance for all expected losses over the life of the financial asset at origination.
-This is different from the current practice where an allowance is not recognized until the losses are considered probable.
-The new guidance will be effective for the Community's year ending September 30, 2024.
-Upon adoption, the ASU will be applied using a modified retrospective transition method to the beginning of the period of adoption.
-The Community is currently assessing the impact this new standard will have on the financial statements.
+This is different from the previous practice where an allowance is not recognized until the losses are considered probable.
+The new guidance became effective for the Community's year ended September 30, 2024.
+As of October 1, 2023, the ASU was applied using a modified retrospective transition method and did not have a significant impact on the financial statements.